Challenge for Tunisian democracy: Getting voters to show up

 Barely 11% of voters turned out in the first round of parliamentary elections last month, boycotted by opposition Islamists and ignored by many Tunisians disillusioned with their leaders.

-Ten candidates secured seats in the legislature even though not a single voter cast a ballot for them, simply because they ran unopposed.
-In seven constituencies, not even one candidate bothered to run.
+Ten candidates secured seats in the North African country’s legislature even though not a single voter cast a ballot for them, simply because they ran unopposed.
+In seven constituencies, no candidate bothered to run.

 President Kais Saied is pinning his hopes on Sunday’s second round of voting, which will wrap up his sweeping redesign of Tunisian politics that began when he suspended the previous Parliament in 2021.